Alberton (SA)

 The level of cultural diversity witnessed in Alberton was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Alberton's population, surveyed in June 2016, showed above-average cultural diversity with 20.6% born overseas and 17.3% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 45.0% of Alberton's population as of June 2016.
-The 'Other' religious category comprised 1.1%, slightly higher than Greater Adelaide's 1.8%.
+Alberton's population showed higher-than-average cultural diversity, with 20.6% born overseas and 17.3% speaking languages other than English at home.
+Christianity was the predominant religion in Alberton, accounting for 45.0% of its population.
+The 'Other' religious category had a slightly higher representation in Alberton at 1.1%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity